noelarz/AWSWellArchitectedFramework/Healthcare-well-architected-checklist.md

 1)	Operational Excellence focuses on running and monitoring systems to deliver business value and continually improving processes and procedures.
-    a.
-System Understanding: Define key healthcare application/workload components and their dependencies.
+- [ ] System Understanding: Define key healthcare application/workload components and their dependencies.
 Understand how to monitor the health of the system.
-    b.
-Operations Procedures: Establish standard operating procedures for common and critical tasks including patient data management, system updates, and emergency procedures.
+- [ ] Operations Procedures: Establish standard operating procedures for common and critical tasks including patient data management, system updates, and emergency procedures.
-    c.
-Change Management: Implement a robust change management system to handle updates without disrupting patient care or violating regulatory standards.
+- [ ] Change Management: Implement a robust change management system to handle updates without disrupting patient care or violating regulatory standards.
-    d.
-Resilience Testing: Test the system's ability to recover from failures, ensuring minimal disruption to healthcare services.
+- [ ] Resilience Testing: Test the system's ability to recover from failures, ensuring minimal disruption to healthcare services.
 2)	Security is paramount in the healthcare industry due to the sensitive nature of data handled.
     a.
 Data Protection: Implement strong encryption for stored and transmitted data.
 Comply with HIPAA and other relevant healthcare data protection regulations.
     b.
 Access Control: Establish robust identity and access management protocols.
 Ensure only authorized individuals can access sensitive health data.